Celebrities flock to Las Vegas. It started with this downtown hotel.

 Las Vegas’ history, and her grandfather, mean a lot to Perry.
 That’s why she’s doing her best to make sure they’re presented accurately.

-Silvagni was originally from Italy, and immigrated to the U.S. in 1905.
-He spent time working in Colorado and Utah before packing up his bags to look for subcontractor work on the Boulder Dam project at the age of 60.
+Silvagni, a native of Italy, immigrated to the U.S. in 1905.
+He worked in Colorado and Utah before packing up his bags to look for subcontractor work on the Boulder Dam project at age 60.

 Thousands of men had moved to Southern Nevada to work on the dam, a boon for the region.
 The state also made some major changes in 1931 that spurred growth: legalizing gambling and allowing quickie divorces to those who established a six-week residency in the state, the shortest waiting period in the country.